 The Company's Financial Statements have been prepared on the historical cost basis except for certain financial instruments which are measured at fair value, as explained in Note 12, and are presented in Canadian dollars except where otherwise indicated.
-The functional currency of the Company is the Canadian dollar.
+The functional currency of Metals Nevada is U.S. Dollars.
+The assets and liabilities of Metals Nevada are translated into Canadian dollars at the rate of exchange prevailing at the reporting date and their income and expense items are translated at average exchange rates for the period.
+Exchange differences arising on the translation are recognized in other comprehensive income.
+These Financial Statements are presented in Canadian dollars, which is the Company's functional currency.